The pen may be mightier, but mustn't forget the sword.

 —Jordan B. Peterson

 To most effectively foster healthy art, we not only need guardians to protect from illiberal threats (this is not the same as critique, mind you—a very necessary distinction), but we ourselves must be as fully integrated in our psyches as possible.
-The choice to serve as both artist and protector in one has aided me immensely on the road to spiritual enrichment.
+The choice to serve as both creator and protector in one has aided me immensely on the road to spiritual enrichment.
+To embrace empowerment, and to take on the responsiblity borne of that agency, has a lasting effect even on the musical mind.
+Because the Warrior-Scholar must exist in harmony, both power and wisdom can evolve in support of one another.

 Of the Pen and the Sword: The skill ceiling to both of these is infinite, but just as I endeavor to spend a lifetime perfecting my musicianship, so I now strive to be as competent a warrior as I can be.
 Now, dear colleagues, is the time to shed our misconception that there are professionals to do that for us.
 Aside from the at-once sobering and empowering fact that the Second Amendment (United States Constitution) implicitly states that we—you and I—are the last line of defense against tyranny, recent civil unrest has demonstrated just how badly the designated first responders of our society can fail us in crisis.
 No, just as millions took their first steps in 2020, so I invite you to join me in this journey, realizing that we must shatter the barriers that separate scholars and warriors, and cultivate the fortitude to serve both roles ourselves.